Hit and Run Crimes in Pasco County

 - a description of the suspect driver;

-- whether or not the victim/witnesses can identify the suspect via photopak;
+- whether or not the victim/witnesses can identify the suspect;

 - the registration of the suspect vehicle; and

 - whether or not the registered owner was contacted.

-After the investigating officer gathers evidence showing who was driving at the time of the crash, the officer will travel to that person’s home or business to interrogate them about what happened.
+After the investigating officer gathers evidence showing who was driving during the crash, the officer will travel to that person’s home or business to interrogate them about what happened.

 How long does the criminal investigation take?
 Sometimes the investigator knocks on the suspect’s door immediately after the crash.
-In other cases, it takes days or weeks for the investigator to come knocking.
+In other cases, it might take the investigator days or weeks to knock on the suspect’s door.

-When the officer finds the driver, the officer will interrogate the suspect to find out:
+When the officer finds the driver, the officer will interrogate the suspect to find out the following: